Heavy hybrid mesons in the QCD sum rule: Conclusion

 \section{Conclusion}

-We constructed the appropriate interpolating currents for the hybrid mesons containing one heavy quark($q\bar{Q}g$).
+We constructed the appropriate interpolating currents for the hybrid mesons containing one heavy quark ($q\bar{Q}g$).
 Then we calculated the binding energy and the pionic couplings at the leading order of HQET within the framework of LCQSR.
 The mass sum rules and most of the sum rules for the pionic couplings are stable with the variations of the Borel parameter and the continuum threshold.
 For the sum rules for $g_{H^hS\pi}^s$ and $g_{S^hH\pi}^s$, we can not find a stable working interval of $T$.
 We found that the binding energy of the heavy hybrid $H^h$ and $M^h$ are degenerate, so is the case of $S^h$ and $T^h$.
 As far as the pionic couplings are concerned, the extracted couplings are rather small as a whole.

-Some possible sources of the errors in our calculation include the inherent inaccuracy of SVZ sum rules and LCQSR: the omission of the higher dimensional condensates, in our case the quark gluon mixed condensates etc. in the mass sum rules, and the higher twist terms in the OPE near the light-cone, the variation of the binding energy and the coupling constant with the continuum threshold $\omega_c$ and the Borel parameter $T$ in the working interval, the omission of the higher conformal partial waves in the light-cone distribution amplitudes of pion, and the uncertainty in the parameters that appear in these light-cone distribution amplitudes.
+Some possible sources of the errors in our calculation include the inherent inaccuracy of SVZ sum rules and LCQSR: the omission of the higher dimensional condensates in the mass sum rules, and the higher twist terms in the OPE near the light-cone, the variation of the binding energy and the coupling constant with the continuum threshold $\omega_c$ and the Borel parameter $T$ in the working interval, the omission of the higher conformal partial waves in the light-cone distribution amplitudes of pion, and the uncertainty in the parameters that appear in these light-cone distribution amplitudes.
 The uncertainty in $f$'s and $\bar{\Lambda}$'s is another source of errors to the light-cone sum rules.
 Finally, the $1/m_Q$ correction may turn out to be quite large concerning the charm quark while such a correction is under control in the case of the bottom quark.

-The weak pionic couplings between the heavy hybrid mesons($q\bar{Q}g$) and the conventional $q\bar{Q}$ systems render narrow partial widths of the corresponding decay channels.
+The weak pionic couplings between the heavy hybrid mesons ($q\bar{Q}g$) and the conventional $q\bar{Q}$ systems render narrow partial widths of the corresponding decay channels.
 We have made a rough estimate of these partial widths.
 These heavy hybrid mesons are found to be quite narrow with a width around several tens MeV in the heavy quark limit.
 We hope that this estimate, together with the calculation on the binding energy of the heavy hybrid doublets, may be helpful to the future experimental search of these unconventional heavy mesons.